madanadi0305/JavaScript-Basics-and-Advanced-ES6/wiki/task05.md

   * Gender: Either "M" (for male) or "F" (for female)
   * Interests: A simple string containing interests in any format may be single word or multiple word.
   * Bio: This has to be done by you accordingly (There is a fullstop `.` sign at the end of the sentence).
-    * This should be a function not a field of class.
+    * This should be a function of the class returning well-formed string.
     * Here **Name** will be combined form of first name and last name with a space between them
   * Greeting: This also has to be done by you accordingly (There is a fullstop `.` sign at the end of the sentence).
-    * This should be a function not a field of class.
+    * This should be a function of the class returning well-formed string.
     * Here **Name** will be combined form of first name and last name with a space between the
 * **`Note`**: Don't miss that, `Name`, `Age`, `Gender`, `Interests` are the class fields initiating inside constructor.
 While `Bio` and `Greeting` are the functions need to be define outside the constructor.
 * At last export this class.